PhilipSJLin/belly-button-challenge/README.md

   *Horizontal Bar Graph*
   - A bar chart is generated when a test subject is selected on the drop menu
-  - The top 10 OTUs found in that test subject will be displayed in bars, where the `sample_values` are presented as the values for the bar chart and the `otu_ids` presented as the labels for the bar chart
-  - When a user hover over a bar, the `otu_labels` are presented as the hovertext for the chart

   *Gauge Chart*
   - A gauge chart is generated when a test subject is selected on the drop menu
-  - The value of srubs per week (`wfreq`) is display on chart with a blue colored bar

   *Bubble Chart*
   - A bubble chart is generated when a test subject is selected on the drop menu
   - Each sample will be display as a bubble, where the larger the sample value is the larger the bubble size
-  - On the chart, the x values are the `otu_ids`, the y values are the `sample_values`
-  - The colors of the bubbles are based on `otu_ids`, and the hovertext are the `otu_labels`

 ## **Data**
 For our project, we have visualized data extracted from the following dataset available in the Data folder <br/>